ymark/Timer/README.md

 http://www.ics.forth.gr/isl/maven
 ```

-For more information about the different version of the Timer API, take a look at the changelog.
+For more information about the different version of the Timer API, take a look at the [change log](https://github.com/ymark/Timer/blob/master/change-log.md).

 ## Contacts